Documentation

 Acceptors

 Local search uses an acceptor to decide whether to keep a move.
-The acceptor is configured as a nested object:
+In the stock config surface, the acceptor is configured as a nested object:

 [[phases]]